cloudmesh-book/book-latex-2018/section/prg/python-install.rst

 Anaconda and Miniconda
 ----------------------

+Many people will give you a **wrong** advice while asking you to install anaconda or miniconda without going into details how to properly install it while not interfering with other python versions.
+Due to this reason we like to issue simply the following statement:

-.. warning:: We do not recommend that you use anaconda or miniconda as it may
-	     interfere with your default python interpreters and setup.
+**We do not recommend that you use anaconda or miniconda as it may interfere with your default python interpreters and setup.**

-Please note that beginners to pyton should always use anaconda or miniconda only afterthey have installed pyenv and use it.
-For this class neither anaconda nor miniconda is required.
-In fact we do not recommend it.
-We keep this section as we know that other classes at IU may use anaconda.
-We are not aware if these classes teach you the right way to install it, with *pyenv*.
+This is justified as in the cloud we typically do not use anaconda as we want to keep our images as small as possible.
+Anaconda provides a set of preinstalled libraries for data scientist while not focussing on the size of the instalation or reproucability within containers or small virtual machines.
+Thus we have abstained from using anaconda nor miniconda in order for you net to fall in its trap of interfering with the system python install.
+To avoid all of this we recommend that you use anaconda with `pyenv`.

 Miniconda